Cynthia McFadden

-Cynthia McFadden (born May 27, 1956) is an American television journalist who is currently the senior legal and investigative correspondent for NBC News.
+Cynthia McFadden (born May 27, 1956) is an American television journalist who was the senior legal and investigative correspondent for NBC News.
 She was an anchor and correspondent for ABC News who co-anchored Nightline, and occasionally appeared on ABC News special Primetime.
-She was with ABC News from 1994 to 2014 and joined NBC News in March 2014.
+She was with ABC News from 1994 to 2014 and NBC News from March 2014 to May 2024.

 Biography

 Education

 Born in Lewiston, Maine, McFadden graduated Phi Beta Kappa and summa cum laude from Bowdoin College in Brunswick, Maine, in 1978.
 Afterward, she received her Juris Doctor degree from Columbia Law School in New York City in 1984.

 Career

 Early career and time as ABC News correspondent

 From 1984 to 1991, McFadden was the executive producer of Fred Friendly's Media and Society seminars based at Columbia, many of which were broadcast on PBS.
 She then joined the Courtroom Television Network as an anchor and producer in 1991, its inaugural year.
 After working there for several years, she joined ABC News in 1994 as the network's legal correspondent, covering amongst other subjects the O. J. Simpson trial.